ObieMunoz/vsce-design-system-linter/README.md

 1. Navigate to `Preferences` > `Extensions` > `Design System Linter`.
 2. Under the "Design System" option, select one of the predefined design systems or choose "Custom".
-3. If you selected "Custom", click "Edit in settings.json" next to the "Custom Design System" option.
+3. If you selected "Custom", click "Edit in settings.json" next to the custom token options.
 4. Define your custom tokens in the settings.json file using the following format:

 ```json